Tanks in the German Army: Overview

-In the Battle of Kursk, when the newly arrived Panther tanks moved into their assembly areas, 45 out of 200 experienced mechanical problems requiring repair.
+and in the Battle of Kursk, when the newly arrived Panther tanks moved into their assembly areas, 45 out of 200 experienced mechanical problems requiring repair.
 A good example was the Großdeutschland Division, which had a brigade of two battalions of new Panther Ausf.
 D tanks come under its operational control before the battle.
 After the launch of Operation Citadel, the new Panthers were plagued by technical problems, suffering from engine fires and mechanical breakdowns, many before reaching the battle, in which the division was heavily engaged.
-Also, it may have affected the Großdeutschland Division's non-role in the ensuing massive tank Battle of Prokhorovka, in which it was held in reserve, its Panther tanks not engaging as most were broken down by the time the battle started.
+Also, it may have affected the Großdeutschland Division's non-role in the ensuing the massive tank Battle of Prokhorovka, in which it was held in reserve, its Panther tanks not engaging as most were broken down by the time the battle started.